-Significant research and development expenses have been incurred since inception generating negative cash flows from operating activities of \notin 12,057 thousand, \notin 15,051 thousand (as restated) and \notin 9,743 (as restated) thousand for the years ended December 31, 2018, 2019 and 2020, respectively.
+Significant research and development expenses have been incurred since inception generating negative cash flows from operating activities of €15,051 thousand, €9,743 and €23,795 thousand for the years ended December 31, 2019, 2020 and 2021, respectively.

-The Financial Statements have been approved on a going concern basis by the Board of Directors (refer to Item 17 note 3.1).
+The Financial Statements have been approved on a going concern basis by the Board of Directors (refer to Item 17 note 2.1).

 The Company will continue to have major funding requirements in the future to support the development of its drug candidates.
-The precise extent of funding required is difficult to predict.
+The precise extent of funding required is difficult to predict accurately and will depend in part on factors outside the Company's control.
+Areas subject to significant uncertainty include, but are not limited to: